 There are two important consequences of this architecture:

-There might be a small period of time when a slave is out of sync.
-This happens because the master may apply events faster than the slave.
-And if you do read from the slave, you may read the data that has not changed yet.
+There might be a small period of time when a replica is out of sync.
+This happens because the source may apply events faster than the replica.
+And if you do read from the replica, you may read the data that has not changed yet.
 You can see that from the diagram.

 The described behavior of